mubaarakhassan/adventofcode/README.md

 # Advent of code
-Here is my advent of code solutions
+Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.

+In this repo you will find my finished and unfinished solutions.

-## Days finished
+## Years finished
 - [] 2020
 - [] 2019
 - [] 2018